Extension of EURISCO for Crop Wild Relatives (CWR) in situ data and preparation of pilot countries’ data sets

 Template for in situ CWR passport data in EURISCO

-MS Excel template to be used by In Situ National Inventory Focal Points for upload to EURISCO of CWR population data, once EURISCO will be ready to receive these data (expected by Mid-2023).
+MS Excel template to be used by In Situ National Inventory Focal Points for upload to EURISCO of CWR population data

 Implementation